-Clashindarroch Wind Farm is a 36.9MW onshore renewable power project developed by Vattenfall in Clashindarroch Forest near Huntly in Aberdeenshire, Scotland, UK.
+Clashindarroch Wind Farm is a 36.9MW onshore renewable power project developed by Vattenfall in Clashindarroch Forest, near Huntly, Aberdeenshire, Scotland, UK.

 The £62m ($94.72m) wind project received planning consent from Aberdeenshire Council in late 2010 and construction began in June 2013.
-Turbine installation was completed in September 2014 and the wind farm produced first power on 22 January 2015, while commissioning is in progress.
+Turbine installation was completed in September 2014 and the wind farm produced first power on 22 January 2015.

 When fully commissioned, the wind power facility is estimated to produce more than 110GWh of renewable energy a year, which will be enough to meet the annual electricity needs of approximately 27,000 households.
 It is also expected to offset 40,000t of CO₂ emissions a year during its 20-year operational life.

 The Clashindarroch Wind Farm consists of 18 Senvion MM82 onshore wind turbines installed across an area of approximately 4km².
 Each of the 2.05MW turbines has a rotor diameter of 82m, blade length of 40m, rotor surface of 5,281m² and wing-tip height of 110m.
-The rotor speeds, ranging from 8.5rpm to 17.1rpm, make these turbines ideal for high-wind locations.
+The rotor speeds range from 8.5rpm to 17.1rpm and make the turbines ideal for high-wind locations.

-Senvion MM82 pitch-regulated variable speed turbines for the Clashindarroch farm are mounted on 69m-high towers weighing 122t.
+The Senvion MM82 pitch-regulated variable speed turbines are mounted on 69m-high towers weighing 122t.

 Construction of the Scottish wind farm began with the tree clearance works by the Forestry Commission Scotland and their contractors.
 A total of 412ha of forest land was cleared and was followed by building 30.5km of access roads to each turbine location.